Rui-Shi/DS2024_Facial_Expression_Identification/README.md

 # DS2024_facial_expression
 Data Science Project for Erdos institution (fall 2024)

+# Wiki:
+*Folder:*
+- raw_data: the original training and testing images.
+- train_balanced: the training data set after data augmentation, making sure the trainning data set is balanced.
+- raw_data_to_csv: a csv containing the greyscale of each image.
+- eigenface: the classifiers using eigenfaces for data preprocessing.
+- Gabor Filter: the classifiers using Gabor filter for image processing.
+- MediaPipe: the classifiers using mediapipe for feature extraction.

 # Facial Emotion Recognition (FER) Project

 ## Background and Introduction